newswirecom/testing-app/README.md

 ### Submission

 Please submit a link to a GitHub repository containing your project.
 The repository should include all code for the project, as well as a README with setup and run instructions.

+Remember to treat this as if we are working in a team that review each other’s code and we are deploying this change to production.